 What is Memento?

-If you've stumbled upon Memento via our homepage, blog or were invited to participate in a Group Video, and you want to learn more, you've come to the right place.
+If you've stumbled upon Memento via our homepage, blog or were invited to participate in a Group Video and want to learn more, you've come to the right place.
 Memento offers Group Videos!
 This article explains what a Group Video is and why you may want to create one yourself!

-A group video is a video made up of smaller videos clips, sent or shown to a recipient (or multiple recipients), usually as a surprise.
+A group video is a video made up of smaller video clips, sent or shown to a recipient (or multiple recipients), usually as a surprise.
 The individual videos are usually video messages from different people for the recipient, tied together by a common theme.

 We like to call these individual videos Video Clips and the combined montage a Group Video.